Project

 Actions #9

-Updated by Christopher Suleske almost 6 years ago
+Updated by Christopher Suleske over 6 years ago

 Alas, I do not believe so.
 I keep an eye on this thread and, as you can see, nothing appears to have happened in several years.
 I still have my trusty T90A.
 It's been a while since I attempted to program it.
 I would have to find a cable and the computer with the Icom software.
 I'm not sure I ever got that working, as I didn't want to buy an expensive cable for an obsolete rig.